Google Search Console: Beginner’s Guide With Steps & Tips

 To help with that, we highly recommend investing in analytics software that helps you consolidate your reports into one convenient place.

-We’ve already looked at MonsterInsights in this article, which gathers all the data you need to track your campaigns and brings it straight to your WordPress dashboard.
+In this article, we’ve already looked at MonsterInsights, which gathers all the data you need to track your campaigns and brings them straight to your WordPress dashboard.

 MonsterInsights Homepage